 - Students playing musical instruments learn finger and arm dexterity and movement

-Famous Bodily/Kinesthetic Intelligence Person: Jim Thorpe
+Bodily/Kinesthetic Intelligence: Jim Thorpe

 Thorpe is considered one of the most versatile athletes of modern sports, having excelled in professional football, baseball, and basketball.
-He was even talented on the dance floor, competing in ballroom dancing and winning the 1912 intercollegiate ballroom dancing championship.

 Other Bodily/Kinesthetic Intelligent People